 For more information, please visit the library website.

-“The Vere Harmsworth Library is a simply wonderful place to work.
+“The Vere Harmsworth Library is a wonderful place to work.
 Its rich holdings of books, periodicals, newspapers and government documents are housed in the most comfortable working environment and in an award-winning modern building.
 It's hard to think of a better place outside the United States for the study of American history and politics."